-“I like Foursquare because I can actually pick who sees where I actually am, compared to Facebook, where I have 1,200 friends,” she said.
+Via NY Times: “I like Foursquare because I can actually pick who sees where I actually am, compared to Facebook, where I have 1,200 friends,” she said.
 “I don’t want 1,200 people knowing where I am.”
 Facebook does let users pick a smaller subgroup of friends who can see location updates, but Ms. Lovelidge said […]

-Decisions on who qualifies as a friend may have been made a few years ago when the risks were different and content being exposed was much less harmful.
+Last week when I wrote about the risks of Facebook Places I specifically said: Decisions on who qualifies as a friend may have been made a few years ago when the risks were different and content being exposed was much less harmful.
 Letting a stranger see your obnoxious status update is different than letting them […]

 Facebook made some peculiar decisions in the privacy rules for Facebook Places.
 The problem is hardly just a technical limitation, it’s endemic of the way social media has altered society and technology must help the user be aware and workaround it.